This guide was published on April 9, 2020.

 People generally prefer to delay painful choices, are overly optimistic about their own fundraising chances and wait far too long to gather certainty that those choices are necessary.

 “Oftentimes, when founders opt to do nothing for now, they think they aren’t deciding just yet.
 But they are.
 This is omission bias at work.
 Changing things feels like a decision, whereas staying the course doesn't.
 But they are both decisions and need to be viewed as such.
 Because if you do nothing, you're basically saying the landscape hasn't changed for you.
-And while that may be the case for some companies — an early-stage startup that had planned to spend the next year writing code, for example — I find it hard to believe that most startups are not seeing a change of some sort,” he says.
+And while that may be the case for some companies — an early-stage startup that had planned to spend the next year writing code, for example — most startups are seeing a change of some sort,” he says.
+“I’m informed here by my previous experiences with economic contractions.
+The companies and the founders that really understood the scope of possible outcomes and put together a scenario plan for the worst outcome — while hoping that the worst outcome didn’t materialize — were the ones that survived.
+The ones that waited too long struggled.”

 Doing nothing is a decision.
 It’s the same as actively choosing to stay on the same path.
 And most founders don't realize that.
 If the winds are changing, a smart sailor will adjust their sails.